redwoodjs/redwoodjs-com-archive/docs/testing.md

 yarn rw test
 ```

 This will start Jest in "watch" mode which will continually run and monitor the file system for changes.
 If you change a test or the component that's being tested, Jest will re-run any associated test file.
-This is handy when you're spending the afternoon writing tests and always to verify the the code you're adding.
+This is handy when you're spending the afternoon writing tests and always to verify the the code you're adding without swapping back and forth to a terminal and pressing `↑` `Enter` to run the last command again.

 To start the process without watching, add the `--no-watch` flag: